-Dr Sangeeta Patel is a part-time Senior Lecturer in General Practice, where her role is as the Course Director for the General Professional Training (GPT) course.
+Sangeeta Patel is a part-time Senior Lecturer in General Practice, where her role is as the Course Director for the GPT course.

-She has spent the last five years using the medical anthropology scholarship from the School of Oriental and African Studies (SOAS) to inform and develop theory in primary care for medical students.
-They now have a coherent integrated course where observation of clinical practice is supplemented by opportunities for feedback and reflection.
-This is supported by a theoretical framework to help develop a patient-centred consultation style and effective clinical reasoning skills.
+This is a coherent integrated course where observation of clinical practice is supplemented by opportunities for feedback and reflection.
+It is supported by a theoretical framework to help develop a patient-centred consultation style and effective clinical reasoning skills.